ibm-cloud-docs/vpc/load-balancer-security.md

 }
 ```

-Ensure that *enforcement_actions* is set with *action: disallow* to apply the rule and meet the complaince criteria.
+Make sure that *enforcement_actions* is set with *action: disallow* to apply the rule and meet the compliance criteria.
 For more information, see [How to configure Rules](/docs/security-compliance?topic=security-compliance-rules).
 {: note}

 ## Checking results for load balancers